Stochastic Treatment Choice with Empirical Welfare Updating: Optimal stochastic assignment and convergence of welfare

+We now present a high-probability uniform upper bound for the welfare regret of the stochastic assignment rule obtained by variational approximation via the von Mises-Fisher family of distributions. \begin{theorem} Suppose that \cref{ASS:EV,ASS:U,ASS:BO,ASS:SO,ASS:CO} are satisfied, that $\pi_0$ is a uniform distribution over the unit hypersphere, and that $\Pi$ is a von Mises-Fisher distribution.
+Then for $n\geq8$, with probability at least $1-\epsilon$ in terms of $P^n$,

-where $M$ is a universal constant. \end{theorem} We present proof of this theorem and provide an analytical expression for the universal constant in \cref{PROOF:th3}.
+where $M$ is a universal constant. \end{theorem} We present proof of this theorem and provide an analytical expression for the universal constant in \cref{PROOF:RATE}.

-The uniform upper bound on welfare regret that is defined by \cref{eq:decay} decays at a rate of $\ln(n)/\sqrt{n}$.
+The uniform upper bound on welfare regret that is defined by \cref{EQ:DECAY} decays at a rate of $\ln\left(n\right)/\sqrt{n}$.
 This rate is slightly slower than the welfare regret convergence rate of the EWM (deterministic) assignment rule studied in \citet{Kitagawa2018a}.
-A simple comparison of these rates, however, is not quite meaningful for the following reason: we do not know if the convergence rate of $\ln(n)/\sqrt{n}$ that is obtained in \cref{th3} is sharp or not. \cref{th3} requires \cref{ASS:CO}, while \citet{Kitagawa2018a} does not impose this assumption in showing that $1/\sqrt{n}$ is the minimax optimal rate of welfare regret convergence.
-We do not know what the minimax optimal rate of welfare regret convergence is when \cref{ASS:CO} is additionally imposed and, hence, cannot rule out the possibility that the convergence rate of \cref{th3} can be improved upon and made faster than $1/\sqrt{n}$.\footnote{ \citet[\S Theorem 2.3 and \S Theorem 2.4]{Kitagawa2018a} establishes that the minimax-optimal rate under a stronger condition than our \cref{ASS:CO} is $1/n^{2/3}$.
+A simple comparison of these rates, however, is not quite meaningful for the following reason: we do not know if the convergence rate of $\ln\left(n\right)/\sqrt{n}$ that is obtained in \cref{THM:RATE} is sharp or not. \cref{THM:RATE} requires \cref{ASS:CO}, whilst \citet{Kitagawa2018a} does not impose this assumption in showing that $1/\sqrt{n}$ is the minimax optimal rate of welfare regret convergence.\footnote{ \citet[\S Theorem 2.3 and \S Theorem 2.4]{Kitagawa2018a} establishes that the minimax-optimal rate under a stronger condition than our \cref{ASS:CO} is $1/n^{2/3}$.
 This stronger condition embeds a margin assumption that implies our \cref{ASS:CO} but also embeds the requirement that the first-best treatment rule is contained in the set of admissible decision rules -- that $\mathscr{F}$ contains the deterministic assignment rule that minimises expected welfare risk amongst all assignment rules.
-We do not make any assumption about whether $\mathscr{F}$ (or indeed $\mathscr{G}$ in earlier parts of our analysis) contains the first-best assignment rule, or whether this rule is deterministic or stochastic.} We leave further investigation of this matter for future research.
+We do not make any assumption about whether $\mathscr{F}$ (or indeed $\mathscr{G}$ in earlier parts of our analysis) contains the first-best assignment rule, or whether this rule is deterministic or stochastic.} We do not know what the minimax optimal rate of welfare regret convergence is when \cref{ASS:CO} is additionally imposed and, hence, cannot rule out the possibility that the convergence rate of \cref{THM:RATE} can be improved upon and made faster than $1/\sqrt{n}$.
+We leave further investigation of this matter for future research.